 molecular self-assembly with processed voice, and compositions featuring voice, slide guitar, percussion, jawharp and laptop.

-accessible from the A, C, E, N, R, Q, W, 6, J, M, Z to Canal Street or the 1 to Franklin Street.
+R, Q, W, 6, J, M, Z to Canal Street or the 1 to Franklin Street.

 or by calling 212-352-3101, or in person at the Box Office, which opens one hour prior to show time.